 While there will likely be future studies also suggesting that the act of running and movement, in general, is important for the health of our joints, perhaps we need to look at the mechanism of running rather than just the joint and what happens to it.
 This is especially important since a recent study from the New England Journal of Medicine now suggests that meniscus surgical repair for the knee is no more effective than exercise(4), which perhaps clarifies why so many people who have had this surgery had additional surgeries afterward since the mechanism of injury was never truly addressed.

 5 things you can do now to avoid knee pain when running.

-- Test yourself, can you do a squat without falling over.
+- Test yourself, can you do a squat without falling over?
 If you fall over, you likely need to stabilize your core for the best running experience.
 A torqued core will make it very difficult to stabilize yourself when you run, and the end result will be impact injuries and possibly knee pain.

 - Wear foot orthotics.
 The right foot orthotic will improve shock from the ground up and level your core, improving your stride and how you distribute the forces of running.

 - Foam roll – a good foam rolling regimen can help tight fascia which is the connective tissue that covers all of our muscles and organs to move better.
-Better movement patterns lead to fewer injuries, faster and better runs.
+Better movement patterns lead to fewer injuries, and faster and better runs.

 - Myofascial release and manipulation of the spine and extremities.
-If we loosen tight fascia but ignore joint motion, especially motion related to the foot, ankle, and hip, you are likely to end up with a distorted core and more pain in the knees.
+If we loosen tight fascia but ignore joint motion, especially motion related to the foot, ankle, and hip, we are likely to end up with a distorted core and more pain in the knees.
 A good sports chiropractor is essential to improving gait mechanisms.